Revamping rostering experience

 Service delivery manager

-Service providers manually organise shifts in spreadsheets before entering them into the platform.
+Providers manually organise shifts in spreadsheets before

 As a rostering coordinator,